moneroexamples/onion-monero-viewer/README.md

 ## Still under development

 The Onion Monero Viewer is still under development and testing.
-So not everything can work as expected and the explorer can be offline from time to time, when changes are being made to it.
+So not everything can work as expected and the viewer can be offline from time to time, when changes are being made to it.

 ## Onion Monero Viewer features